PLCnext/CppExamples/Examples/BufferedExchange/README.md

 /// BufferedExchangeProgram.cpp
 bufferedExchangeComponent.wD.SetData(count)
 ```

 Every 1000 Cycles the Execute() method will print a hint that it is still running.
-If data can not be set a Warning is beeing written to the Output.log file.
+If data can not be set a Warning is beeing written to the Custom.log file.
 When data are beeing stored we also store a timestamp that shows the passed time since the last data were added.

 ```cpp
 data_storage.push(std::pair<double, int>( duration_cast<duration<double>>(time - last_time).count(), x));
 ```